Commerce Commerce 1.x Payments & Gateways Stripe

 As of Commerce 1.1, payments made via Stripe are asynchronously validated through webhooks.

-To automatically create the webhook, leave the Webhook Secret field empty when adding or editing the payment method.
+To automatically create the webhook, simply leave the Webhook Secret field empty when adding or editing the payment method.
 If you provide the Secret Key but not a Webhook Secret, the webhook is created through the API and the webhook secret will be filled automatically.

 - The URL is HTTPS.
 If your shop is not yet running on HTTPS, make sure to adjust this later.